Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_ai_emotion_portrayal/output.md

 # Finalized Guidelines for AI Emotion Portrayal in Music

-## Final Guidelines for AI Emotion Portrayal in Music
+## Finalized Guidelines for AI Emotion Portrayal in Music (Updated)

 1. **Transparency**
    - Clearly communicate the role of AI in the music creation process to the audience.